dhananjayjm/Predictive-Quality-for-Arc-Welding---Time-Series/README.md

 ## Seminar "Selected Topics in Data Science"

 ## 1. ABSTRACT
 Gas Metal Arc Welding (GMAW) is a popular welding technique in the industry, also known as metal inert gas (MIG) welding.
 The quality assessment of welding samples by non-destructive techniques has several restrictions.
 Two prominent parameters in the welding process are current and voltage.
-Sensors capture these parameters in the form of a signal, which can be further digitized and analyzed with the supervised machine learning algorithm for evaluation of welding quality.
+Sensors capture these parameters in the form of a signal, which can be further digitized and analyzed with the supervised machine learning algorithm for the evaluation of welding quality.
 This approach can be recommended in real-time welding quality assessment.

 ## 2. KEYWORDS
 GMAW, MIG, Logistic Regression, Random Forest, Decision Tree, k-nearest neighbors, Supervised machine learning algorithm, scikit-learn, Hyperparameter tuning